Raspberry Pi 4

 2. Create a Yocto Image

-3. Setting up your Raspberry Pi
+3. Setting up the Raspberry Pi

 4. Running an AudioReach Usecase